Inhomogeneous random graphs with infinite-mean fitness variables: Model and main results

 \section{Model and main results}

-The formal definition of the model reads a follows.
+The formal definition of the model considered here reads as follows.
 Let the vertex set be given by $[n]= \{1,2, \ldots, n\}$ and let $\eps=\eps_n>0$ be a parameter which will depend on $n$.
 The random graph with law $\prob$ is constructed in the following way: \begin{itemize} \item[(a)] Sample $n$ independent weights $(W_i)$, under $\prob$, according to a Pareto distribution with parameter $\alpha\in (0, 1)$, that is,

 \item[(b)] For all $n\ge 1$, given the weights $(W_i)_{i\in [n]}$, construct the random graph $G_n$ by joining edges independently with probability given by \eqref{eq:connectionprob0}.
 That is,

 where the event $\{i\leftrightarrow j\}$ means that vertices $i$ and $j$ are connected by an edge in the graph. \end{itemize} We will denote the above random graph by $\mathbf{G}_n(\alpha,\eps)$ as it depends on the parameters $\alpha$ and $\eps$.
 Self-loops and multi-edges are not allowed and hence the final graph is given by a simple graph on $n$ vertices. \\ Note that, in choosing the distribution of the weights in \eqref{eq:distF}, we could have alternatively started with a regularly varying random variable with power law exponent $-\alpha$, i.e. $\prob(W_i>w)= w^{-\alpha} L(w)$ where $L(\cdot)$ is a slowly varying function, that is, for any $w>0$,